-Before you know it, he’s wondering who the hell stole Curious George’s tale, what happened to the monocles on :The Monopoly Man” and just who or what is causing this mass mis-remembering that he sees people on the WWweb sharing.
+Before you know it, he’s wondering who the hell stole Curious George’s tail, what happened to the monocles on “The Monopoly Man” and just who or what is causing this mass mis-remembering that he sees people on the WWweb sharing.

 Co-writers David Guy Levy and Steffen Schlachtenhaufen weave voices and clips of people of science like Neil DeGrasse Tyson and Abhishek Kothari debating reality, string theory and the like, and “Mandela Effect” guru Fiona Broome speculating on what might be going on.
 It’s very “JFK,” and almost convincing in positing that this is something serious people talk about, even if the most serious are only doing it as a thought experiment.

-Once you grab onto the date of the Cern Supercollider going online, an infamous George W. Bush faux pas about Nelson Mandela being dead, you’re “into the multiverse,” without scores of (blurry) Spider-Men to guide you through it.
+Once you grab onto the date of the Cern Supercollider going online and an infamous George W. Bush faux pas about Nelson Mandela being dead, you’re “into the multiverse,” without scores of (blurry) Spider-Men to guide you through it.